 While Merit Badge instruction is the core of the camp program, there's plenty more going on.
 Open program area times allow Scouts to explore a new interest, campwide games challenge patrols to compete against each other, and the Order of the Arrow holds events every night of camp.
 Your week of camp will be jam-packed with fun and new experiences -- check out some of the great things waiting for you at Camp Friedlander.

-New for 2014, Trailblazer will be a half-day program!
+Again for 2015, Trailblazer will be a half-day program!